caltran117/code-refactor/README.md

 ## Usage

 Before each section contains a comment which has a brief explanation of what it contains.
-You can use this to have a sample of what a HTML semantic web page for a social marketing company looks like.
+You can use this webpage and view the html, css as a sample of a social marketing company.

 ## Credits

-Collaborators: Tom Woods, Anthony Maddatu, Muchir Bickel, Fatemh Niazi, Thaivy Tran, Anthony Furjanic
+Collaborators: Tom Woods, Anthony Maddatu, Muchir Bickel, Fatemeh Niazi, Thaivy Tran, Anthony Furjanic

 ## License